 If you want to travel between the cities of Morocco, there are many different options.
 Some cities can be reached by train, others only by local bus or shared taxi.
 If you want comfort and are willing to pay a little bit more than the locals, then going by bus might be your best course of action.

-Of course, there are local buses, old, without air conditioning, breaking down often and sometimes even dirty.
+There are local buses, old, without air conditioning, breaking down often and sometimes dirty.
 They are the cheapest buses in Morocco, but not the ones I recommend you take.

 Supratours Bus Morocco